 your camera settings and technique contribute to what you initially visualized.

-here's what I consider the basics and haul about with me: 2 Canon camera bodies; Sigma and Canon lenses, i.e., short and long zooms; Polarizing filter; Graduated gray/split neutral
+here's what I consider the basics to haul about with me: Two Canon camera bodies; Sigma and Canon lenses, i.e., short and long zooms; Polarizing filter; Graduated gray/split neutral

-Again though, it's not the gear, it's your own vision . . .
+Again though, it's not the equipment, it's your own vision . . .

 but then decent equipment does come into play of course!